Skip to main content

 Biking

-Our national forests offer mountain bikers miles of roads and trails on which to ride.
+Mountain biking is allowed on all Forest Service Roads, but not on all trails.
+Please check trail regulations to see if bikes are allowed.
 There are wide, quiet roads for beginners to get acquainted with their bikes and there are challenging, arduous trails that will test the advanced rider.

-If you plan to strike out on your own, it would be wise to buy a National Forest map.
-Please respect the rights of private landowners and always ask permission before you ride on their land.
+If you plan to strike out on your own, it would be wise to buy a National Forest map to stay on public lands.
+Please respect the rights of private landowners.
 Also, be aware of the wilderness boundaries when you are riding on the trails.
 Bicycles are NOT allowed in wilderness areas.

 Always maintain control of your bicycle and be ready to stop.
 Watch for traffic on forest roads.
 Be aware of hikers and livestock along trails.
 As a courtesy, please step your bicycle off the downhill side of the trail and allow livestock to pass.
 Some stock may be afraid of your bicycle, so stay in plain view and speak softly.